vacp2p/rfc/content/docs/rfcs/70/README.md

 The specification is divided into 3 sections:

 - Private 1-to-1 communications protocol, based on Signal's double ratchet.
-- Private group messaging protocol, based in the MLS protocol.
+- Private group messaging protocol, based on the MLS protocol.
 - Description of an Ethereum-based authentication protocol, based on SIWE.

 The following section on the private 1-to-1 communications protocol specifies various functions and algorithms within the framework of the Noise protocol.